Worker432/kmp-oidc/README.md

 ## iOS Setup

-### 1. Register The URL Scheme
+### Step 1.
+Register The URL Scheme

 Add your redirect scheme to Info.plist.
+If your redirectUri is myapp://callback and your logoutRedirectUri is myapp://logout, the scheme is just myapp.

 ```xml
 <key>CFBundleURLTypes</key>